ubc-library-rc/rc-docs/docs/usingthercspaces/zoomforworkshops.md

 5. Orient attendees to Zoom features and let the students know they can enter questions in the chat that your partner will answer while you are presenting.

 After workshop:
-6. Touch base with your teaching partner to debrief what worked, what didn't, areas to improve etc.
+6. Each team does this differently but you will have opportunity to touch base with your teaching partner to debrief what worked, what didn't, areas to improve etc.

 ## Others Responsibilities
-1. Allan Cho, Eka Grguric, Jeremy Buhler, Evan Thornberry will put the GAA's zoom link into the reminder email for the event.
+1. Team leads will put the GAA's zoom link into the reminder email for the event.
-2. Sarah Blay and Brett Dimond will be online for all workshop times in case emails come through [research.commons@ubc.ca](mailto:research.commons@ubc.ca).
+2. Brett Dimond will be online for all workshop times in case emails come through [research.commons@ubc.ca](mailto:research.commons@ubc.ca).

 # Breakout rooms (Optional)
 Breakout rooms can be used in a variety of scenarios such as when some users are on MACs and others PCs (and the workflows are different) or if you need to give help to a certain individual while the workshop continues.